apjanke/octave-testify/README.md

 * Convenience functions for testing packages and related code units
 * Integration with CI (“continuous integration”) platforms/harnesses

-Functions in this package shadow Octave-provided functions.
-This is intentional.

 See files in the `doc-project` directory for more documentation.

 ### Non-Goals